Seneca-CDOT/simengine/docs/index.md

 Make sure you read our [contributing guidelines](https://github.com/Seneca-CDOT/simengine/blob/master/CONTRIBUTING.md) before proposing some exciting changes!

-## Project Overview
+## Project Overview (in-depth)

 SimEngine was designed to reconstruct Alteeve's digital infrastructure [Anvil!](https://www.alteeve.com/w/What_is_an_Anvil!_and_why_do_I_care%3F) and simulate common hardware scenarios such as hard drive failures, power outages and overheating.
+The overall goal of this project is to 'deceive' Anvil! into thinking it is dealing with some real hardware thus eliminating bulky & expensive devices from the development and testing processes.

 The Anvil!
 Platform developed by [Alteeve's Niche!](https://www.alteeve.com/) improves upon traditional approaches to high-availability by making autonomous intelligent decisions and offering complete redundancy with a unique and specific arrangement of hardware devices.